 On August 3rd, 2016, Domino’s Pizza introduced the Domino’s Robotic Unit, or “DRU” for short.
 The first home delivery pizza robot, the DRU looks like a cross between R2-D2 and an oversized microwave.

 LIDAR and GPS sensors help it navigate, while temperature sensors keep hot food hot and cold food cold.
-Already, it’s been rolled out in ten countries, including New Zealand, France, and Germany, but its August 2016 debut was critical—as it was the first time we’d seen robotic home delivery.
+Already, it’s been rolled out in ten countries, including New Zealand, France, and Germany, but it's August 2016 debut was critical—as it was the first time we’d seen robotic home delivery.

-And it won’t be the last.
+And it won’t be the last application of robotics we'll see.

 A dozen or so different delivery bots are fast entering the market.
 Starship Technologies, for instance, a startup created by Skype founders Janus Friis and Ahti Heinla, has a general-purpose home delivery robot.
 Right now, the system is an array of cameras and GPS sensors, but upcoming models will include microphones, speakers, and even the ability—via AI-driven natural language processing—to communicate with customers.
 Since 2016, Starship has already carried out 50,000 deliveries in over 100 cities across 20 countries.